Alignak-monitoring/alignak/doc/source/07_advanced/flapping.rst

 Flap Handling
 ==============

-When a service or host is first detected as flapping, Shinken will:
+When a service or host is first detected as flapping, Alignak will:

   * Log a message indicating that the service or host is flapping.
   * Add a non-persistent comment to the host or service indicating that it is flapping.
   * Send a "flapping start" notification for the host or service to appropriate contacts.
   * Suppress other notifications for the service or host (this is one of the filters in the :ref:`notification logic <thebasics/notifications>`).

-When a service or host stops flapping, Shinken will:
+When a service or host stops flapping, Alignak will:

   * Log a message indicating that the service or host has stopped flapping.
   * Delete the comment that was originally added to the service or host when it started flapping.